-- 1. World War I April 6, 1917 November 11, 1918 - 2.
-World War II December 7, 1941 September 2, 1945 - 3.
-Korea June 25, 1950 July 27, 1953 - 4.
-Vietnam August 5, 1964 January 28, 1973 - d.
-Employees will accrue seniority in accordance with the following procedure: The number of regular hours paid each biweekly pay period plus the number of hours of military beave without pay; leave without pay for Union business in accordance with Article 17, Sections 2b. and 3; sick leave without pay in accordance with Article 17, Sections 5 and 6; leave without pay for work-related injuries in accordance with Article 19; parental leave without pay in accordance with Article 18, Section 2 and family care leave without pay in accordance with Article 47 will be accumulated.
+d.
+Employees will accrue seniority in accordance with the following procedure: The number of regular hours paid each biweekly pay period plus the number of hours of military leave without pay; leave without pay for Union business in accordance with Article 17, Sections 2.b. and 3; sick leave without pay in accordance with Article 17, Sections 5 and 6; leave without pay for work-related injuries in accordance with Article 19; parental leave without pay in accordance with Article 18, Section 1 and family care leave without pay in accordance with Article 47 will be accumulated.
 This total number of hours will be divided by 7.5 or 8 as applicable and rounded up to the next higher day.
 The result will be added to the employee's accumulated total.

 Section 2.
 The following shall constitute a break in service: resignation, separation for just cause, retirement, absence without leave for five consecutive work days, failure to report within 10 consecutive work days of recall, expiration of recall period, failure to report after leave and acceptance of other permanent employment while on leave.
 This shall not restrict the Employer's right to take whatever personnel action it deems warranted for any of the above.
 If service is broken by any of the above, the employee shall lose Bargaining Unit seniority.
-If an employee is returned within one year after such break in service, he/she shall be entitled to credit for seniority purposes the time accrued up to the time break in service occurred, but shall not be entitled to any credit for the time represented by such break in service.
+If an employee is returned within one year after such break in service, he/she shall be entitled to credit for seniority purposes the time accrued up to the time break in service.
 Furloughed employees who either are superannuated or who are eligible under a special retirement incentive program, and who file applications for retirement benefits which are subsequently approved, will be considered to have a break in service as of the date of the approval of benefits by the State Employees' Retirement Board.